danilovl/select-autocompleter-bundle/README.md

 #### 7.2 Redefine autocompleter route

-You can redefine specific autocomleter route and add some extra route parameters.
+You can redefine a specific autocompleter route and add extra route parameters.

 ```yaml
 # config/config.yaml